avelino/awesome-go/README.md

 * [Golangbot](https://golangbot.com/learn-golang-series/) - Tutorials to get started with programming in Go.
 * [How to Use Godog for Behavior-driven Development in Go](https://semaphoreci.com/community/tutorials/how-to-use-godog-for-behavior-driven-development-in-go) - Get started with Godog — a Behavior-driven development framework for building and testing Go applications.
 * [Working with Go](https://github.com/mkaz/working-with-go) - Intro to go for experienced programmers.
+* [Your basic Go](http://yourbasic.org/golang) - Huge collection of tutorials and how to's